mmatyas/pegasus-docs/docs/themes/example-flixnet.md

         anchors.top: parent.verticalCenter
         anchors.bottom: parent.bottom
     }

 }
 ```

-### Some planning

-On a standard 16:9 screen I want to show 2 rows of games to appear, and more with smaller aspect ratios.
-Using Pegasus' virtual coordinates, I can assume the screen's height is at least 720 (virtual) pixels high.
-Based on that,

-- if the height of the list is half the screen's height, I have 360px at least
-- if I want to show two rows, one row's full height in the list will be 180px
-- I'll use 18px font size for the collection's name
-- to have some space around the text, I'll use 250% line height; that's 45px out of the 180px so far
-- I'm left with 135px height to use for the game boxes (I'll call them *cells*)
-- the cells' have a 16:9 aspect ratio, so their width will be 240 (surprisingly an integer!)

-Ok, back to the code!

-### Placeholders

-So, one element of this collection axis will have 180px height and the whole width of the screen.
-I'll create a placeholder for now and add a fake model (a series of numbers) for testing.
+One element of this collection axis will have 180px height and the width is the whole width of the screen.
+I'll create a placeholder for now and add a fake model (a series of numbers) for testing (so you can see that they indeed come in order and the ListView has the correct amount of items):

 ```qml hl_lines="13 14"
 import QtQuick 2.0